 - Register for classes.
 The enrollment appointment should be available immediately.
 Register for the class by logging in to SPIRE (spire.umass.edu) and navigate to Main Menu > Enrollment > Add Classes.

-Courses Included in the Higher Education Leadership Graduate Certificate
+Courses Included in the Higher Education Leadership and Administration Graduate Certificate

 - EDUC 674 – Leading Higher Education